feder240516/celebration-letter/README.md

 # Letter template
 This is a template of a letter that can be used to show your affection to anyone you want.
+Currently hosted at https://feder240516.github.io/celebration-letter/

 Feel free to fork this project if you want to customize it.

 ## How to use it
 In the file components/Letter/Letter.js, starting around line 20, there is an array of messages that are the content of every page.
 Modify them to your needs.